 Could Be Better

 Did you ever play Back to the Future: The Game?
-Is so, what did you think of it?
+If so, what did you think of it?
 Did you find any oddities or get scuppered by the odd camera and control scheme?
 What did you think of its plot and attempts to continue the Back to the Future trilogy?
 Which Telltale Game, or Back to the Future film, is your favourite and why?
 How are you celebrating Back to the Future Day today?
 Whatever you think about Back to the Future, feel free to share your thoughts in the comments below.

 I’m not really one for chasing plot holes and, honestly, I am not really one to nit-pick; usually, I can watch a film and be perfectly satisfied with it even if there are a few questions or plot conveniences being employed to tie everything together.
 Generally, though, after seeing a film for the first time or after multiple viewings, I’ll replay the movie in my head and, sometimes, this is where glaring plot holes will jump out at me that, once you’ve noticed them, are hard to ignore.